Which city is cheaper, Oslo or Amsterdam?

 Oslo has a world-class public transit network to take passengers everywhere in the city.
 The system includes buses, trams, undergrounds, local trains, and ferries.

-Getting around Amsterdam on foot is easy.
+It is easy to get around Amsterdam on foot.
 The historic parts of the city are very walkable and much of the city is best explored on foot.

 In either Amsterdam or Oslo, you'll find plenty of activities to fill your time.
 Most visitors tend to spend more time in Amsterdam than Oslo because of the overall number of sights and activities.
+Usually, 2-7 days is a good amount of time for Amsterdam, and 1-5 days is enough time in Oslo.

 You'll find food and museums around the city of Oslo.
 One day is a great amount of time to relax and see the many things that Oslo has to offer.
 It has many unique tourist attractions and fascinating things to do.

-You'll find museums and nightlife around the progressive big city of Oslo.
+You'll find museums and nightlife around the clean big city of Oslo.
 This is a popular place to visit for a weekend.A weekend should give you a good understanding of everything this city has to offer.
 This city offers a variety of activities to choose from.

-You'll find nightlife and food around the green city of Oslo.
+You'll find nightlife and food around the park-filled city of Oslo.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Five days should give you a good understanding of everything this city has to offer.

 Oslo is a popular choice for travelers.
 One week is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 It will give you the chance to have new experiences.